akshay-rajan/S2/ADBMS/README.md

 Relational Database Management System is the basis for SQL.
 The data in RDBMS is stored in **Tables**.
 A Table consists of rows (**Tuples**) and Columns (**Attributes**).

+SQL is a standardized model for interacting with RDBMS.
+They are used to perform CRUD operations as well as other administrative tasks.
 SQL keywords are not case sensitive.

 ## 1. Data Definition Language (DDL):